SamTush/toDo-list-app/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse, my coding partner and anyone checking out this project.
+We would like to thank Microverse, my coding partner and anyone checking out this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>